A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Claims & Taxes

-Notify creditors, resolve claims, file inheritance and estate tax returns, and coordinate with the CPA on income tax filings during administration.
+Notify creditors, resolve claims, and file estate and income tax returns.

 5. STEP 05